Jim Thompson House

 In 1958, he began what was to be the pinnacle of his architectural achievement, a new home to live in and to showcase his art collection.
 The museum was planned to consist of a complex combination of six traditional Thai-style houses, primarily constructed of wood, and various old Thai structures that were collected from all parts of Thailand in the 1950s and 1960s.
-His home sits on a klong (canal) across from Bangkrua, where his company's weavers were then located.
+His home sits on a klong (canal) Saen Saep across from Bangkrua, where his company's weavers were then located.
 Most of the 19th-century houses were dismantled and moved from Ayutthaya, but the largest, a weaver's house (now the living room), came from Bangkrua.

 After Thompson's disappearance in Malaysia in 1967, the house came under the control of The James H. W. Thompson Foundation under the royal patronage of H.R.H.
 Princess Maha Chakri Sirindhorn.
 The house is at 6 Soi Kasemsan 2, Rama 1 Road, Pathumwan, only a block away from Bangkok National Stadium; guided tours are available daily.